 “You don’t want people filling this role who are simply going to “check a box.”
 Find content marketing evangelists who WANT to participate, who LOVE social media and the idea of helping the company establish an online presence, and who will ignite the content with their passion.” – Mark Schaefer

 I think this is one of the biggest lessons I take away from the Met Office’s approach.
-Digital innovation means getting people inside the organisation on the journey with you, to help you produce the type of content your audience craves.
+Digital innovation means getting people inside the organisation on the journey with you – both leaders and experts in the business – to help you produce the type of content your audience craves.
 And this is never easy.

 “Understand your audience and educate and inspire them to get involved; don’t mandate.”